Skip to Main Content

 What Is A Reference Interview?

-• Use the advanced search feature so they’ll have the search boxes for combining terms which will automatically narrow their results.
+• Use the advanced search feature so you’ll have the search boxes for combining terms which will automatically narrow your results.
 Put the most important word in the first box to give focus to the search, then lesser words in successive boxes.
 Put checkmarks in boxes for scholarly, peer-reviewed, and full text since most papers require scholarly/peer-reviewed sources.
 Use minimal limits at first then add more (such as date, format, etc.,) as needed.

 How To Conduct A Reference Interview